Winners from the Oscars 2023

-(NEXSTAR) – The 95th Academy Awards are underway.
-“Everything Everywhere All at Once” comes in the lead nominee and the film industry will hope to move past “the slap” of last year’s ceremony.
+(NEXSTAR) – During Sunday’s 95th Academy Awards, “Everything Everywhere All at Once,” the lead nominee, stole the show, scoring seven Oscars as the film industry moved past “the slap” of last year’s ceremony.

 Here are the night’s winners.